DGX Spark · part 34

 Plain-Language Version: 4-bit made the video model smaller, not faster — and that's the whole point

 In Part 33 I shrank a chatbot to 4-bit and it got faster.
-So I tried the same trick on a video-generation model — and the speed didn't move at all.
-Same 8 seconds per clip, just a smaller file.
+So I tried the same trick on a video-generation model — and the speed didn't improve at all (if anything it got a touch slower).
+Same clip time, just a smaller file.

 That sounds like a failure.
 It isn't, and the reason is the most useful idea in this whole series.
 A chatbot, when it writes one word at a time, spends its time moving data — so making the data smaller makes it faster.
-A video model spends its time doing math — and 4-bit weights get unpacked back to normal numbers before the math happens, so the math takes exactly as long.
+A video model spends its time doing math — and 4-bit weights get unpacked back to normal numbers before the math happens, so the math takes essentially as long (the unpacking even costs a hair).
 Smaller file, same clock.

 So why bother?
 Because "smaller" is its own prize.
 The full-size model doesn't fit on a normal gaming GPU (an RTX 5090, 32GB).
 The 19.5 GB version does.
 The DGX Spark — NVIDIA's big-memory desktop box — is where I make the small version; the 5090, with far more raw compute, is where it can actually run faster.
 Big-memory box to shrink it, fast box to run it.